ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 name implies, it has 4 output channels, and they control the roll, pitch, yaw, and throttle independently.

-These are the default outputs for Arduplane as it is such a common setup.
+These are the default outputs for ArduPlane as it is such a common setup.
 It is commonly referred to as an AETR setup.

 .. warning:: Remove the propeller from your aircraft before